-As a freelance journalist, she has contributed features and articles to various magazines and newspapers and has also had several short stories published in the UK and abroad, in particular in schools anthologies in Germany.
-One of her short stories, 'Perchavah', won the Ian St. James Award in 1994.
+As a freelance journalist, she has contributed features and articles to various magazines and newspapers, including in ‘She’ and ‘The Times’.
 She has also written plays for radio and television, including a screenplay adaptation of her first novel.
 Her award-winning drama serial Dil Hee To Hai (The Heart Is It) was broadcast on Pakistani Television and on Prime Television in 2003.
 A second serial, Tauheen (Insult), is in production.

 Qaisra Shahraz is first and foremost a wonderful story teller – whether it be through novels, short stories or television dramas.

 Her works introduce her readers and viewers to the captivating, interwoven narratives of three dimensional characters whose lives unfold in worlds marked by contradiction and cultural contrast.